Skylar-Paulson/Documentation-Explorer/README.md

 ## Setup

 The below sections outline how to get this basic documentation browser up and running either via GitHub pages or via a normal web server depending on your needs.
-Ideally, GitHub Pages is preferred only because it allows documentation authors to easily and automatically update documentation files but simply committing changes to the documentation repository.
+Ideally, GitHub Pages is preferred only because it allows documentation authors to easily and automatically update documentation files by simply committing changes to the documentation repository.

 ### GitHub Pages